-Category Type of scenario Mandatory / Recommended Main reference requirements (non- exhaustive list) Prevention of activation when the system is outside the conditions for activation of its technical boundaries On a section of highway that is not suitable Mandatory 6.2.3.
-In an urban environment Mandatory On a normally suitable road when other conditions (e.g. weather/time of day) are not met Recommended System override by the driver Intervention made by the steering wheel Mandatory 6.3.1.
+Category Type of scenario Mandatory / Recommended Main reference requirements (non- exhaustive list) Prevention of activation when the On a section of highway that is not suitable Mandatory 6.2.3. system is outside of its technical In an urban environment rban environment Mandatory boundaries ODD On a normally suitable road when other conditions (e.g. weather/time of day) are not met Recommended System override by the driver Intervention made by the steering wheel Mandatory 6.3.1.
 Intervention made by the acceleration pedal Mandatory 6.3.3. and 6.3.4.
 Intervention made by the brake pedal Mandatory 6.3.2. and 6.3.4.
-No violation of traffic Adheres to speed limits Mandatory 5.1.2 rules Repeated changes in speed limit above 60 km/h Mandatory 5.1.2 and 5.2.3 Exposure to different road signs which require system reaction (at least [3] different times) Mandatory Sufficient distance to vehicle in front Mandatory 5.2.3.3 Does not cross solid lane markings where lane change is prohibited Recommended 5.1.2 and 5.2.1
+No violation of traffic Adheres to speed limits Mandatory 5.1.2 rules Repeated changes in speed limit above 60 km/h Mandatory 5.1.2 and 5.2.3 Exposure to different road signs which require system reaction (at least [3] different times) Mandatory Sufficient distance to vehicle in front Mandatory 5.2.3.3 Does not cross solid lane markings where lane change is prohibited Recommended 5.1.2 and 5.2.1 Tunnel Recommended 5.4.2.1